-the relevant terms of the Code will continue in full force and effect for the term of this Agreement unless First Gas and the Interconnected Party agree to amend them.
+the relevant terms of the Code incorporated into this Agreement will continue in full force and effect for the term of this Agreement unless First Gas and the Interconnected Party agree to amend them.

+RECEIPT POINT INTERCONNECtion

+Parties Rights and Obligations

-First Gas will permit connection of the Interconnected Party’s Pipeline First Gas’ Pipeline at a Receipt Point, on and subject to the terms and conditions set out in this Agreement.
+First Gas will permit connection of the Interconnected Party’s Pipeline to First Gas’ Pipeline at a Receipt Point, on and subject to the terms and conditions set out in this Agreement.

-Each Party will act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties under this Agreement.
+Each Party will act as a Reasonable and Prudent Operator when exercising or performing any of its rights, powers, obligations and duties under this Agreement.

 Subject to the terms of this Agreement and the Code, First Gas has absolute discretion as to how it conducts the operation of the Transmission System.

-General
+Technical Compliance

-Except as agreed otherwise in writing, the Interconnected Party will ensure that all Receipt Points and Additional Receipt Points comply with Schedules One and Two.
+Except as agreed otherwise in writing, the Interconnected Party will ensure that all Receipt Points and Additional Receipt Points comply with ICA Schedule One and ICA Schedule Two.

 injection of gas